wikimedia/restbase/doc/Implementation.md

     spec: specObj, // reference to the original spec object, for documentation
     value: valueObject,
     // optionally:
-    children: [childObj, childObj], // child specs, one for each interfaces:
+    children: [childObj, childObj], // child specs, one for each specs:
                                     // declaration
 }
 ```